 Manners in Motion® programs can be tailored to the needs of your community.
 Workshops, parties, and custom programs are available.

-For 8 fun-filled weeks, students learn dancing and etiquette while acting their “roles” as movie performers!
-They learn to behave “on the set”, get coached on proper “wardrobe” and practice being poised in front of the camera
+For eight fun-filled weeks, students learn dancing and etiquette while acting their “roles” as movie performers!
+They learn to behave “on the set”, get coached on proper “wardrobe”, and practice being poised in front of the camera.

 On the Dance Floor